Public draft baseline

 Local first containment

 Contamination remains local by default.
-Broader escalation should happen only when shared dependencies or profile-defined thresholds justify it.
+Broader escalation should happen only when shared dependencies, repeated unresolved failures, or profile-defined thresholds justify it.

 Probationary operation

-A compromised action can continue under restricted autonomy and elevated audit instead of being shut down immediately.
+A compromised action can continue only under restricted autonomy, explicit obligations, and elevated audit instead of being shut down immediately.

-Probationary states are time-bounded and automatically escalate if they are not cleared by deadline.
+Probationary states are temporary, profile-defined, TTL-bound, and automatically escalate if they are not cleared by deadline.
+They do not restore ordinary trust by themselves.

 Evidence tiers